Large scale structure prior knowledge in the dark siren method: Results

 One obvious difficulty of this method is the modeling required for $\bar{n}\e{g}$ and $\sigma\e{g}$.
 The former, which is estimated from data, eventually drops out of the method when implemented in \texttt{gwcosmo}, since it cancels between the numerator and the denominator of the ratio function $R(z,\bs{\hat{n}})$ given in Eq.\,\eqref{eq:Ratio_function}.
 The variance $\sigma\e{g}^2$ on the other hand is estimated from the power spectrum, which has to be modelled.
 This required sophisticated techniques presented in the appendix \ref{Sec:symbolic_Pk}.
-We also simplified the analysis by neglecting geometric effects and by assuming that it is sufficient to consider the voxels as sphere-equivalent, although this remains to be shown.
+We also simplified the analysis by neglecting geometric effects and by assuming that it is sufficient to consider the voxels as sphere-equivalent.
+Even if this approximation turns out to be insufficient, the difference between the sphere-equivalent variance $\sigma\e{g}^2$ and the one calculated from the full geometry of a voxel can be absorbed into an assumption of a lower bias prescription than $b(z,\bs{k})>1$.
 Finally, we assumed that the bias between galaxies and dark matter is larger than unity, which is expected for large scales and which may break down for smaller scales, although we do not expect to enter this regime, given our minimal voxel size.

 Redshift uncertainties can be incorporated in the method by integrating the redshift posterior of galaxies over the voxel redshift range.
 For simplicity, we have limited ourselves to the assumption of Gaussian uncertainties, although this may be inaccurate, especially for photometric redshifts.
 On top of this, below a certain magnitude threshold, photometric redshifts can be biased measurements of redshift, which is a complication beyond the scope of this work.